lennart-benschop/agon-utilities/README.md

 Linux console.

 Example:

-`loadfont 10 Lat15-Fixed16.psf'
+`loadfont 10 Lat15-Fixed16.psf`

 The first parameter is a buffer ID, a number in the range 0..65534.
-Instead we can use the word `sys' to select the system font.
+Instead we can use the word `sys` to select the system font.
 The system font can only be loaded with 8x8 characters, while many font sizes are supported with PSF files.
 An optional third parameter on the command line specifies a code page.
 Currently supported code pages are CP1252 and CP437.

 If a PSF font has a Unicode table, it will be used to place the glyphs of the font at the appropriate code points in the code page.
-Instead of a code page we can specify `none' for no translation and `upper' to load the upper 256 characters of a 512-character PSF font.
+Instead of a code page we can specify `none` for no translation and `upper` to load the upper 256 characters of a 512-character PSF font.
 Note that most PSF fonts with Latin-1 or Windows-1252 support have many of the non-ASCII characters at different positions, therefore the Unicode table will be needed.

 Example:
-`loadfont 11 Lat15-terminus20x10.psf cp437'
+`loadfont 11 Lat15-terminus20x10.psf cp437`

-Usable psf fonts can be found here https://www.zap.org.au/projects/console-fonts-zap/ and in the `/usr/share/consolefonts" directory of a Linux system (gunzip compressed psf files first).
+Usable psf fonts can be found here https://www.zap.org.au/projects/console-fonts-zap/ and in the `/usr/share/consolefonts` directory of a Linux system (gunzip compressed psf files first).
 Also the terminus-fonts package can be used.